Team structures in the workplace have undergone a major transformation over the past decade or so.

-Taking notes can be a tedious task, but in a remote team environment it is absolutely critical.
+Taking notes can be a tedious task, but in a remote team environment, it is critical.

-It also encourages active listening and a diversity in perspective for the team meeting “logs.”
+It also encourages active listening and diversity in perspective for the team meeting “logs.”

 When beginning a remote work structure with a team, it is important to keep in mind that there are things you are going to have to accept as part of a learning curve.

 Document agendas, meeting notes, assignments, and action items clearly and leverage visual support tools whenever you have the opportunity.

 The ultimate goal of using templates is to approach keeping everyone motivated uniformly.

 You need everyone to have the same understanding of what is needed to keep the team moving forward.

 Alignment is everything – and it is something you can achieve remotely.

 We've published a great series of guides that you'll find very useful for coming up with ideas to engage a remote team: